saharshmehrotra/CelebA-DCGAN/README.md

 ## **Dataset**
 The model is trained on the **CelebA (CelebFaces Attributes) dataset**, which consists of over **200,000** celebrity face images.
-- The dataset is **automatically downloaded** if not already available.
 - Images are **center cropped** and resized to **64×64** pixels.

 ---